OpenDigitalCC/hps-system/README.md

 - Swap: min 20GB
 - Storage service: As you wish, probably 100G or more
 - RAM: 16GB min, as much as you have

+# Troubleshooting

+Watch the console for errors, and alsop the logfile which is probably too verbose.
+Grep for the MAC address for server-specific info.

+Common issues:

+- insufficient disks - see minimum disk sizes for redhat-based distros
+- BIOS not set to boot the disk before the network

+# How to help

+- Download, install, PR